daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 - 12 x Single socket, E5-2698 v4 - **Cluster price: $234,312**

-So summarize, what do you get for $235,824?
+To summarize, what do you get for $235,824?
-(Let's say each server have 192 GB of memory and 3TB of raw local for VSAN)
+(Let's say each server have 192 GB of memory and 3TB of raw local for VSAN for the sake of this example)

 | Dual Socket | Single Socket |
 |-------------|---------------|